nirmolcho/GameTheory/README.md

 ## Overview

 This application allows users to explore and simulate various game theory strategies within the Iterated Prisoner's Dilemma (IPD) framework.
 Users can run simulations to compare how different strategies perform against each other or play against a chosen strategy.
-The application features an interactive interface for selecting strategies, entering moves, and viewing results.
+The application features an interactive interface for selecting strategies, entering moves, and viewing results of the stratergy face-offs.

 ## About Game Theory